 - 1 cup semi-sweet chocolate chips

-- Place rack in upper third of oven preheat to 400°F. Clean and scrub sweet potato, pierce all over with a fork, then roast directly on the oven rack for 40 minutes, until fork tender in the thickest part of the potato.
+- Place rack in the upper third of oven and preheat to 400°F. Clean and scrub sweet potato, pierce all over with a fork, then roast directly on the oven rack for 40 minutes, until fork tender in the thickest part of the potato.
 Once cool enough to handle, peel away the skin, mash, and measure out 1 cup of puree for baking the cookies.
 Reduce oven temperature to 350°F. Line a baking sheet with parchment paper or a silpat mat.
 Set aside.

 - In a large bowl, whisk together the all purpose flour, whole wheat flour, baking powder, baking soda, cinnamon, cloves, coriander, and salt.

 - In a separate bowl, beat together the eggs and brown sugar until thick and smooth.
 Slowly mix in the oil, applesauce, and vanilla.

 - Carefully fold the sweet potato puree into the wet ingredients.